vintlabs/MCP9600-Module/README.md

 Additionally, alerts can be programmed, and when plugged directly into a Raspberry Pi GPIO4 will be ALERT1, ALERT2-4 are accessible using optional header J3.

 At this moment (2018-10-17) the Rev A prototypes are in production, so consider this untested!
 You've been warned.
+Also note that as of this date, the gerbers are the Rev A prototype and the design is a bit ahead of that.

 Designed using KiCAD 5.0.0